Databricks#

 The “GPU accelerated” nodes should now be available in the Node type dropdown.

-Then expand the Advanced Options section, open the Init Scripts tab and add the file path to the init-script in your Workspace directory starting with /Users/<user-name>/<script-name>.sh
+Then expand the Advanced Options section, open the Init Scripts tab and enter the file path to the init-script in your Workspace directory starting with /Users/<user-name>/<script-name>.sh

 Select Create Compute